-The Management collection, located in the Frederick S. Pardee Management Library, supports the curriculum, research, and programs of the School of Management.
+The Management collection, located in the Frederick S. Pardee Management Library, supports the curriculum, research, and programs of the Questrom School of Business.
 The collection also supports the business and management research needs of all members of the Boston University community.

-The Management Collection acquires classic and current works in the major areas of management including accounting, marketing, finance, managerial economics, operations management, organizational behavior, marketing, management information systems, human resources management, and public and nonprofit management.
-In support the School of Management’s emphasis on health, digital technology, and energy and the environment, material is also collected in the areas of health care economics and management, information technology, and energy and environmental issues.
+The Management Collection acquires classic and current works in the major areas of business and management including accounting, marketing, finance, managerial economics, operations management, organizational behavior, marketing, management information systems, human resources management, and public and nonprofit management.
+In support of the Questrom School of Business’ emphasis on health, digital technology, and energy and the environment, material is also collected in the areas of health care economics and management, information technology, and energy and environmental issues.
 Works on business ethics, innovation, social responsibility, and the global nature of business are also an integral part of the collection.

 The collection consists of company histories and descriptions, reports on the activities of specific businesses, theoretical discussions of management principles, business practices in general, and managerial theories as applied to a variety of situations.
 Also included are scholarly works on the sociological, psychological, and ethical implications of current management principles and practices.

 The collection includes scholarly periodicals; some industry trade publications; continuing series; publications of professional organizations, institutions, and university-based groups; financial newspapers; and reference and information sources.
 Electronic databases of business, management and other information are also available.